 - Roughly 71% of the Indian female entrepreneurs employ five people or less.

-In a country like India where most of the women aren't encouraged to think big (especially the rural parts of the nation), there are some who have soared higher than one would expect from a constrictive setup.
-These wonder women are inspiring other ladies to venture on the path of startups through the stories of their personal struggles and challenges.
-As a result, India is steadily rising up the ranks when it comes to a favorable startup ecosystem with solid backing from the Government.
+In a country like India where most of the women aren't encouraged to think big (especially in the rural parts of the nation), there are some who have soared higher than one would expect in a constrictive setup.
+These wonder women are inspiring other ladies to venture on the path of entrepreneurship through their success stories comprising personal struggles and challenges.
+As a result, India is steadily rising up the ranks when it comes to a favorable startup environment coupled with some solid backing from the Indian government.